Organic weed control is a reality in 2020!

 1.)
-Crowd Out Weeds With Thick Lawn Cover
+Crowd Out Weeds With Thick Turf.

 Overseeding is another way to crowd out those undesired weeds.
+We offer this service as part of our core aeration and overseeding service.
 If there isn’t any more room in the soil for the weeds to grow, they’ll never have a chance to germinate in the first place.
-In comparison to restoring a weed infested lawn, a bag of grass seed is cheap.
-So don’t be afraid to really throw it down this spring, and do it again in the fall.
+Compared to restoring a weed-infested lawn, a bag of grass seed is cheap.
+So don’t be afraid to really throw it down this spring and do it again in the fall.
 The more grass you have growing in your lawn, the less space there is for weeds to grow.

 2.)
-Maintain Healthy Soil
+Maintain Healthy Soil.

 Unfortunately, weeds can grow in almost any soil.
 And weeds will also benefit from fertilizer just as much, if not more than your grass.
 But we at least want to level the playing field, and remember number one on this list, crowd out weeds with thick healthy grass.

-Using an organic fertilizer is also a great choice.
+Using organic fertilizer is also a great choice.
 Along with helping the grass grow thick and green, organic fertilizers are healthier for the soil in general.
 And when it comes to creating a beautiful lawn, healthy soil is very important.

 3.)
-Vinegar And Other Organic Herbicides
+Vinegar and Other Organic Herbicides.

-No one method of organic weed control will work all of the time.
-And synthetic pesticides will likely always be a part of a good lawn care program.
-But the goal is to reduce the amount of harmful chemicals needed to make our lawns beautiful and healthy.
-With a little research, or help from a professional, a thick green weed free lawn is most definitely achievable without soaking your lawn in harmful chemicals.
+No one method of organic weed control will work all the time.
+Synthetic pesticides will likely always be a part of a good lawn care program.
+But the goal is to reduce the number of harmful chemicals needed to make our lawns beautiful and healthy.
+With a little research or help from a professional, a thick, green, weed-free lawn is most definitely achievable without soaking your lawn in harmful chemicals.
 Look into managing your lawn in an Eco-friendly way this year.
-And always, if you need help getting started, Pro Mow is here to help!